 It is similar to the Sprint, but participants compete in a group (not individually) representing all federations.

 It can be considered the most important discipline.
 It is similar to the Sprint, but it is consists of one run.

 All started in 2009-2010 season, when Espot hosted the penultimate round of the FIS calendar.
 It made stops in Austria, Slovenia, Norway, the United States and France.
 Previously, the Pallars Sobirà resort organized the Spanish telemark championships that served as a test for the organization.

-2015/2016 winter season, Espot will host once again a FIS Telemark race.
+2015/2016 winter season, Espot hosted a FIS Telemark race.
 It is expected the participation of more than 70 riders taking part in three modalities: parallel, sprint and classic.